gojimmypi/IoT_BBQ/Assignments/Final_Project_Submission.md

 # Making Embedded Systems Project Submission.

-Propane Tank Weight Msasurement System
+Propane Tank Weight Measurement System

 ## (a) Video of the system working as intended.